Balake819/cse15L-labreports/labreport3.md

 ```
 less -N 1471-2431-2-1.txt
 ```
 One option for a command line argument is `-N`, which will add line numbers onto the side of the file.
 This is extremely useful when using many other commands because it allows you to figure out which line you specifically need for other commands or methods.
-Output below:
+Below is an example output(I have only included the first 25 lines):
 ```
       1
       2